usamasilvake/Todo-Master/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.
+# Todo Master
+A Todo Master is an online application where you can CRUD opeartion like you can add data, read,update delete from firebase..
 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!